khoinguyenpham/Analyze-a-vulnerable-system-for-a-small-business/4. Use Linux commands to manage file permissions/README.md

+# 4. Use Linux commands to manage file permissions

-# 4. In this project, I will use Linux commands to manage file permissions by checking permissions for files in a directory, checking for incorrect file permissions and changing permissions as needed, as well as removing unauthorized access to a directory.
+In this project, I will use Linux commands to manage file permissions by checking permissions for files in a directory, checking for incorrect file permissions and changing permissions as needed, as well as removing unauthorized access to a directory.

 ## Scenario